akrijc/global-logistics-empire--legal/privacy-policy.md

 Last updated: 20 March 2026

-This Privacy Policy explains how **[YOUR APP NAME]** ("the App", "we", "us") collects, uses, and protects information when you use our mobile application.
+This Privacy Policy explains how **Global Logistics Empire Tycoon** ("the App", "we", "us") collects, uses, and protects information when you use our mobile application.

 ## 1. Information We Collect